wrye-bash/CBash/docs/BUILD.CMAKE.md

 Although it is not necessary to build a zlib binary when using the prebuilt binaries, the header files are still required for linking, so download and extract the zlib source.
 Make a note of where the source is extracted to.

-Skip the next sections on building the dependences.
+Skip the next sections on building the dependencies if you're using the prebuilt binaries for them.

 ### Building Dependences From Source